Squirrelcoding/mailCaptcha/README.md

 # Upcoming Updates
 - Adding support to `alert` and `prompt`

-- Adding support for custom verification codes, instead of a 6 digit code you will be able to customize it!
+- Adding support for custom messages when the code is sent!
 # Credits
 - Me.